Skip to main content

 4. Works with Nx affected so only changed projects get tested

-The pipeline has two jobs in a single workflow file, toggled by a workflow_dispatch input:
+The pipeline is two jobs in a single workflow file, toggled by a workflow_dispatch input:

 on: